rlannon/SINx86/docs/Calling Convention.md

 The SIN calling convention is modeled after the x64 calling conventions for Windows and Linux, specifically `_cdecl`.
 However, the calling conventions differ slightly.

-Note that in SIN, the calling convention is declared in the function definition, _not_ in the call itself, as the convention affects how function bodies are generated.
+Note that in SIN, the calling convention is always declared in the function definition and _never_ in the call itself, as the convention affects how function bodies are generated.

 The SIN convention is a **caller clean-up** convention which requires the caller to set up the stack frame for the callee and unwind it at the end.
 Unlike `_cdecl`, however, arguments are always pushed left-to-right, not right-to-left.
-Integral and pointer types will be pushed in registers `RSI, RDI, RCX, RDX, R8, R9`, while floating-point types will be pushed in registers `XMM0 - XMM5`. `RAX` and `RBX` are never preserved by the caller nor the callee; they are considered volatile.
+Integral and pointer types will be pushed in registers `RSI, RDI, RCX, RDX, R8, R9`, while floating-point types will be pushed in registers `XMM0 - XMM5`. `RAX` and `RBX` are never preserved by the caller nor the callee automatically; they are considered volatile.

 Typically, this will end up looking something like:

     caller:
         ; function signature 'decl int callee(decl int a, decl int b, decl int c, decl int d, decl int e &long)'

-        push rflags ; preserve the status
-        push rbp   ; preserve old call frame mov rbp, rsp    ; the new base is the current stack pointer

         ; pass arguments (call is '@callee(10, 20, 30, 40, 50)' )
         mov esi, 10